As a diagnostic tool, this surgery removes some pleural fluid for analysis.

 Patients may feel pressure in the chest as the needle moves into the pleural space.
 After the placement of the needle is confirmed, the fluid will be carefully drawn out.
 The procedure takes less than a half hour.
 Once complete, the needle location will be covered with a small bandage.
 Thoracentesis is usually followed by a chest X-ray to verify the amount of fluid removed and to check for complications such as air accumulation in the chest cavity.

 Most patients experience an improvement in breathing right after the procedure is complete and the excess fluid has been removed.
 There may be some soreness at the incision site which will resolve soon afterward.
-Overall benefits include:
+Overall, the procedure can offer several benefits.

 - Improved breathing

 Risks and Complications